HubTou/PNU/_demos/hello_world/README.md

 * The next part of the script is the import section.
 * The [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) has some [recommandations for this section layout](https://www.python.org/dev/peps/pep-0008/#imports), but you should definitely check the Style Guide as a whole!
-* The sys module will be needed for the exit() function that we will use at the end to close the program properly.
+* The [sys module](https://docs.python.org/3/library/sys.html) will be needed for the exit() function that we will use at the end to close the program properly.
-* It's possible to import only the module's contents into our namespace ("from sys import \*"), but I prefer to prefix external functions by their module name for the sake of clarity.
+* It's possible to import the module's contents into our namespace ("from sys import \*"), but I prefer to prefix external functions by their module name for the sake of clarity.

 ```Python
 # Version string used by the what(1) and ident(1) commands: